hskad/cassini-simulation/README.md

 ## Running the Demo Scripts

 This project includes visualizations for the implemented steps.
-To run them, you will need `matplotlib` and `networkx`.
+To run them, you will need to install `matplotlib` and `networkx`.

 ```bash
 pip install matplotlib numpy networkx